BIGBEASTISHANK/bigbeastishank.com/src/blogPost/tpp-movenment-in-unity3d.md

 ---
-title: "TPP Movenment in Untiy 3D"
+title: "TPP Movenment in Unity 3D"
 description: "In my game development experience, the basic thing is player movement in Unity 3D.
 So I thought I should to teach you also.
 Feat: Character Controller."
 date: "2022-02-10"
 author: "BIGBEASTISHANK"